Each university offers degree programs in specific subject areas. Each subject area is taught and researched at so-called faculties and schools.

 - Chemistry and Polymer Engineering Technologies

 - Computer Science

 With 33 institutes and over 7,000 enrolled students, the Faculty of Social Sciences, Economics & Business (SOWI) is the Johannes Kepler University´'s largest faculty.
 Founded in 1966, the faculty today offers 26 academic degree programs and includes the following departments:

 - Education and Psychology

-In addition to 21 institutes and 5 academic degree program, the Faculty of Faculty (RE) at the JKU is also home to Austria's largest legal library.
+In addition to 21 institutes and 5 academic degree program, the Faculty of Law (RE) at the JKU is also home to Austria's largest legal library.
 The collection contains over 150,000 books and 20,000 journal volumes - quite a bit of reading material for approximately 8,000 enrolled students studying: